pradheepke/sdc-vehicle-detection-p5/README.md

 ## Details
 ### Feature extraction
  - I used color histogram binning using 32 bins for each color channel.
-I used the HSV color space.
+I used the YCrCb color space.
  - I used HoG features.
 In terms of parameters, I stuck to one set only here, which seems to be commonly used in literature.
 I kept cells_per_block = 2, pixels_per_cell = 8, orientations = 9.
  - I also added features from spatial binning, set at size 32 x 32.